vicky1997/vicky1997.github.io/research.md

 permalink: /research/
 ---

-I try to understand, learn and unlearn many things related to but not restricted to astrophysical fluid dynamics specifically MHD Turbulence, Planet Formation.
-I like to do this with the help of simulations (curious to try with observations too!).
+I try to understand, learn and unlearn many things related to but not restricted to computational Astrophysics.
+I right now am interested in working in topics related to Star and Planet Formation, Fluid Dynamics and Radiative transfer processes.
+Topics like Turbulence and Dust Dynamics excite me!!

 Projects:

+Carbon Desctruction in Protoplanetary disks :
+May 2021 - Present
+The destruction processes of Car

 I have been fortunate to have been a part of a few projects which have turned into publications.